ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-how-to-disable-psr.md

     # /etc/default/grub
     GRUB_CMDLINE_LINUX_DEFAULT="quiet splash i915.enable_psr=0 i915.enable_fbc=0 i915.modset=0"
     ```

+> Did it work?
+Please let me know in the comments below!
+If you've solved your
+> problem via different means, please let me know as well!

 ## Footnotes

 [^1]: If you are using Ubuntu 16.04 or below, you can use `gksudo` like so: `gksu gedit /etc/default/grub`.
 But since it's already removed in 18.04, you can use `pkexec gedit /etc/default/grub` (long-term method).
 I am only using the `admin` route because it doesn't require any new installations.